mas-chat/mas/doc/MAS-client-API.md

     "i300": {
       "name": "T. Rinity",
       "nick": {
-        IRCNet: "trinity"
+        "IRCNet": "trinity"
       }
     }
   }
 }
 ```

 Server can send USERS command to update information that it sent in earlier USERS command.
-This happends for example when any user changes his nick.
+This happens for example when any user changes his nick.
 Note that the ```nick``` attribute is a hash, user can have different nicks in different networks.

 The first USERS notification arrives immediately after 'initok' and contains an entry for the API user itself.